Divergence based Robust Estimation of the Tail Index through An Exponential Regression Model: Some Comments on the Estimator Proposed by Vandewalle et al. (2004)

 While developing the robust estimator, Vandewalle et al.~(2004) transformed the above model into a liner form given by Equation (3.1) of their paper, which reads

 where $e_j = g_j -1$.
-Here comes our first little doubts by noting that the RHS of the Equations (\ref{EQ:App2_eq1}) and (\ref{EQ:App2_eq2}) are not equal; the closest form to the second that equals the first is
+Here comes our first little doubt by noting that the RHS of the Equations (\ref{EQ:App2_eq1}) and (\ref{EQ:App2_eq2}) are not equal; the closest form to the second that equals the first is

 So, it needs to be clarified the reason of dropping $g_j$ from the second term.
 After assuming the linearized form (\ref{EQ:App2_eq2}), they have re-parametrize it as